aocg-ucm/diffractio/README.rst

 There are additional schemes used mainly for representation.

-* vector_X - fields are defined in the z axis (for visualiztion and analysis).
+* vector_X - fields are defined in the z axis (for visualization and analysis).
-* vector_Z - fields are defined in the z axis (for visualiztion and analysis).
+* vector_Z - fields are defined in the z axis (for visualization and analysis).
-* vector_XZ - fields are defined in the xz axis (for visualiztion and analysis).
+* vector_XZ - fields are defined in the xz axis (for visualization and analysis).
-* vector_XYZ - fields are defined in the xyz axis (for visualiztion and analysis).
+* vector_XYZ - fields are defined in the xyz axis (for visualization and analysis).

 For the vector analysis, we also use the py_pol module: https://pypi.org/project/py-pol/